-After notification in advance, each and every item of the Certification Practice Statement may be subjected to amendment.
+After notification in advance, every item of the Certification Practice Statement may be subjected to amendment.
 Information about every significant modification in question by Certum is submitted to every affected party in the form of indication of a storage point of a new version of Certification Practice Statement with the status requested for comments.
-Suggested modification may be published in the Certum repository and transmitted by the means of electronic mail.
+Suggested modification may be published in the Certum repository and transmitted by e-mail.
 Information about implemented modifications is also attached to the new CPS.

-The only items not requiring, according to Certification Practice Statement, notification in advance apply to amendments resulting from implementation of editorial modifications, amendments to the contact information of the person responsible for CPS management and changes not having a real impact on considerable group of individuals.
-Implemented changes do not require approval procedure execution, thus only build number of the document is changed.
+The only items not requiring, according to the Certification Practice Statement, notification in advance apply to amendments resulting from implementation of editorial modifications, amendments to the contact information of the person responsible for CPS management and changes not having a real impact on considerable groups of individuals.
+Implemented changes do not require approval procedure execution, thus only number of the document is changed.